-Signal communication issues may occur where the bus length is too long, high baud rates are used or signal reflections are occurring.
-To avoid this, terminating at each end of a chain may help the quality of the data signal by turning on the 1200hm terminal resistor switch of the last device in the chain.
+120ohm Chain Termination Resistor Switch Signal communication issues may occur where the bus length is too long or high baud rates are used.
+In this instance - terminating at each end of the chain may help the quality of the data signal.